turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L00-InstallingSoftware/U00-L00-InstallingSoftware.md

 * Why does the difference between source and binaries matter?
 * Because the difference between the two dictates how you install it on a robot.
-* ROS has utlities to:
+* ROS has utilities to:
   * Build binaries from source code.
   * Install binaries that were compiled somewhere else.
   * Mix your source code, with other source code, with binaries. o